Holiday Schedule

 • Temporary classified employees do not receive an additional day of paid leave.

-Key Information for Academic Faculty and Professional Faculty Employees:
+Key Information for Academic and Professional Faculty (12-Month Employees)

 Employees on short-term/temporary appointments and contractors do not receive an additional day of paid leave.